JoshuaBillson/RemoteSensingToolbox.jl/docs/src/quickstart.md

 ```
 ![](figures/agriculture.jpg)

-We'll finish this example by demonstrating how to compute land cover indices with any `AbstractBandset` type.
-The Modified Normalized Difference Water Index (MNDWI) is used to help distinguish water from land.
-Here, we visualize both the true color representation and the corresponding MNDWI index.
+We'll finish this example by computing a few different land cover indices.
+Each index expects two bands as input,
+such as green and swir (MNDWI), red and nir (NDVI), or nir and swir (NDMI).
+As with visualization, we do
+not need to specify these bands manually so long as the type of sensor is known.
+In general, each index has
+three forms: one that requires only a single `AbstractSatellite` instance, a second that expects both the type
+of satellite and a `RasterStack`, and a third which expects a `Raster` for each band.

 ```julia
 # Extract Region of Interest